Key Takeaways

 Warehouse security rarely fails in obvious ways.
 It erodes quietly through manual processes, limited visibility, and outdated gate controls.
-What looks like routine access management often creates hidden exposure, and those weaknesses usually go unnoticed until something goes wrong.
+What looks like routine access management often creates hidden exposure — and those weaknesses usually go unnoticed until something goes wrong.
+Opendock SmartGate was built specifically to close the gaps that traditional gate controls miss.

 Warehouse security often breaks down through everyday processes that feel familiar and harmless.
 These errors are mainly attributed to manual labor and disorganized paper trails.